What is prehypertension?

 Blood pressure is a measure of how hard your blood pushes against the walls of your arteries.
 Blood pressure that is too high (also called hypertension) harms your blood vessels.
 This raises your risk of heart attack, stroke, kidney failure, and other health problems.
 But you can take steps to get your blood pressure back to normal.

 Blood pressure is shown as two numbers, such as 120/80 (say "120 over 80").
 The top number is the pressure when the heart pumps blood.
+It is called the systolic pressure.
 The bottom number is the pressure when the heart relaxes and fills with blood.
+It is called the diastolic pressure.
 Normal blood pressure is less than 120/80.
 High blood pressure is 140/90 or higher.
 Prehypertension is between 120/80 and 140/90.
 Your blood pressure can be too high even if only one of the two numbers is high.

 What makes blood pressure go up?